ytakemon/2018-07-30-Intro2R/_episodes/04-data-structures-part1.md

 Another important data structure is called a *factor*.
 Factors usually look like character data, but are typically used to represent categorical information.
-For example, let's make a vector of strings labelling cat colorations for all the cats in our study:
+For example, let's make a vector of strings labeling cat colorations for all the cats in our study: